benw126/sonam-ai.io/about.md

 bodyClass: page-about
 ---

 Welcome to **Sonam AI**!
-We are a technology-focused company passionate about **software development** and **quantitative research**.
+We are a technology-focused start-up passionate about **software development** and **quantitative research**.
 Our goal is to use innovation and data to create practical solutions that make a difference and deliver meaningful results.

 ### What We Do